 - Financially sponsor a village and family (help a family to secure stable, permanent and sustainable housing)

 - Rent a property to a family in the program

 - Spread the word — tell your friends, family members, co-workers and others!

-Are you part of a church, organization, company, civic group, club or other group that might want to form a mentor team, or “village”?
+Are you part of a faith-based organization, company, civic group, club or other group that might want to form a “village”?
 Contact us!